 2. Naming Numbers: Students can play this CLASSIC, always fun learning game once the any of the sets of cards are in order (on the floor, table, or pocket chart):

 1. While the rest of the group or the other partner isn’t looking, one person hides special cards behind 12 of the numbers (special cards are included- keep reading).

 ✅Cards are included to make this a game your kids will want to play ALL YEAR LONG!
 These cards are slightly smaller than the number cards so they “hide” perfectly.
-You get: apples, pumpkin, cute ghosts, babies dressed in Halloween outfits, colorful silly monsters, turkeys, gingerbread kids, snowflakes, characters from by Jan Brett, groundhogs, hearts, shamrocks, Easter eggs, Spring things, rainbow sharks, beach items, emojis, rainbow bears, adorable dogs, donuts and sweet treats, characters, characters, colored crayons, US coins, and 2D/3D shapes.
+You get: apples, pumpkin, cute ghosts, babies dressed in Halloween outfits, colorful silly monsters, turkeys, gingerbread kids, snowflakes, characters from The Mitten by Jan Brett, groundhogs, hearts, shamrocks, Easter eggs, Spring things, rainbow sharks, beach items, emojis, rainbow bears, adorable dogs, donuts and sweet treats, 3 Little Pig characters, Goldilocks and the 3 Bears characters, colored crayons, US coins, and 2D/3D shapes.
 Imagine all the times you could turn this into a great seasonal activity!
 And if you like this game idea, I have number cards 1-120 available in my store for the same great game!